 The College of Professional Studies is home to numerous professional programs offered at the associate, baccalaureate, and master's degree levels.
-The College includes six departments – the Department of Allied Health Sciences, the Department of Business Administration, the Department of Engineering Technologies, the Department of Nursing, the Department of Rehabilitation and Sport Professions, and the Department of Teacher Education.
+The College includes the Department of Allied Health Sciences, the Department of Business Administration, the Department of Engineering Technologies, the Department of Nursing, the Department of Rehabilitation and Sport Professions, and the School of Education.

 Each degree program builds on a solid foundation of general education courses offered through the University College and the College of Arts and Sciences and specific professional courses, laboratory experiences, and clinical practice through the College of Professional Studies.
 The result is graduates who not only have an understanding of the theory behind the discipline, but also have supervised, practical experiences within their chosen fields.